bentomlinson/GettingCleaningDataProject/README.md

 1. Download original data from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-2. Save and extract the zip file into your R working directory
+2. Save and extract the zip file into your R working directory.
+A folder called "UCI HAR Dataset" will be produced with various subfolders and files.

-3. Ensure the R Script "run_analysis.R" is in the same working directory
+3. Ensure the R Script "run_analysis.R" is in the same working directory as "UCI HAR Dataset".

-4. Run (or click "source" in RStudio) the "run_analysis.R"
+4. Run (or click "source" in RStudio) "run_analysis.R"

 5. A dataset will be produced called "tidy_dataset"